Digital Real Estate

 With the surge of the metaverse, you could own digital plots of land in the virtual world and transform them into sources of income.

-Let’s say AC/DC wants to host a concert in cyberspace.
+Let’s say AC/DC wants to host a concert in the cyberspace.
 For that, the band needs a venue to play.
 If you own land in the metaverse and you build a digital arena, you can rent your place for the event, and those attending have to pay for their ticket if they want to enjoy the show.

 To attend, AC/DC fans just need a pair of VR glasses and an avatar.